ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 GNAP allows for the negotiation of the grant process over time by multiple parties acting in distinct roles.

-The focus of this protocol is to provide interopability between the different parties acting in each role, and is not to specify implementation details of each.
+The focus of this protocol is to provide interoperability between the different parties acting in each role, and is not to specify implementation details of each.
 Where appropriate, GNAP may make recommendations about internal implementation details, but these recommendations are to ensure the security of the overall